Is Oatmeal Good For Weight Loss?

 There’s no best time to eat oatmeal; you can fit any oatmeal recipe into every meal.
 It can be a filling breakfast, a portable lunch on the go, or a quick dinner when there’s nothing left in the fridge.

 We love overnight oats because they are easy to prepare (no cooking skills necessary here!) and incredibly delicious.
-The simple rule is to soak oats in your milk of choice overnight and enjoy them cold or heated in the morning or whenever you want.
+The simple rule is to soak oats in your milk of choice overnight and enjoy them cold or heated in the morning or whenever you want (have a look at this article on which milk is healthiest and best for the planet if you’re struggling to choose!).

 If you haven’t tried them before, here’s our step-by-step guide to making overnight oats and our six favorite recipes.
 We are 100% sure that you’ll find at least one to enjoy!